 Sardines on toast makes for an easy and tasty snack or light lunch!
-There’s garlicky bread, flavourful sardines, chili, onion and lemon for one tasty bite!
+There’s garlicky bread, flavourful sardines, fresh chili pepper, onion, and lemon for one tasty bite!
 Plus, this canned sardine recipe comes together in minutes!
 What’s not to love?

 I love stuff on toast.

-And, bonus, because both hubby and I usually enjoy together, there’s no shame in the breath game, lol 😉
+And, bonus, because we both usually enjoy together, there’s no shame in the breath game, LOL.

 What’s Needed for Sardines on Toast?